SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 mvn clean package
 ~~~~

-If builds successfully, continue to the next step to create a new service.
+If it builds successfully, continue to the next step to create a new service.

 ## Create Inventory Service